Intraplate earthquake: Causes

 Many cities live with the seismic risk of a rare, large intraplate earthquake.
 The cause of these earthquakes is often uncertain.
-In many cases, the causative fault is deeply buried, and sometimes cannot even be found.
-Some studies have shown that it can be caused by fluids moving up the crust along ancient fault zones.
-In such circumstances, it is difficult to calculate the exact seismic hazard for a given city, especially if there was only one earthquake in historical times.
+In many cases, the causative fault is deeply buried and sometimes cannot even be found.
+Some studies have shown that quakes can be caused by fluids moving up the crust along ancient fault zones.
+In such circumstances, it is difficult to estimate the seismic hazard for a given city, especially if there was only one earthquake in historical times.
 Some progress is being made in understanding the fault mechanics driving these earthquakes.

 Intraplate earthquakes may be unrelated to ancient fault zones and instead caused by deglaciation or erosion.

 Prediction

 Scientists continue to search for the causes of these earthquakes, and especially for some indication of how often they recur.
 The best success has come with detailed micro-seismic monitoring, involving dense arrays of seismometers.
 In this manner, very small earthquakes associated with a causative fault can be located with great accuracy, and in most cases these line up in patterns consistent with faulting.
 Cryoseisms can sometimes be mistaken for intraplate earthquakes.